Frequently Asked Questions

 49. Where can I find the serial number of my Martin ukulele?

 For a serialized Martin ukuleles, the serial number will be etched on the neck block inside the body.
-You can see it through the soundhole.
+Look in the soundhole toward the neck, it will etched on the neck block.

 Back to Top